detjensrobert/homework-2021-fall/ps205/notes/wk6.md

 - repeated set of interations between any actors
 - leads to more information
 - interations are stateful
-- no restruction on who can interact
+- no restruction on who can interac